josh-lloyd/Autonomouse/README.md

 An autonomous robot mouse.

 # Description
-Capable of moving around the environemnt while avoiding walls and other obstacles.
+Capable of moving around the floor while avoiding walls and other obstacles in its path.

-Being developed in order to build a framework on which to base future robotic products.
+Being built in order to develop a framework in which future robots can be based off.